Bounds for Laplace eigenvalues of Kaehler metrics: Proof of Theorem

 We denote by $u_i$ the Lipschitz test-functions $u_{A_i}\circ\phi$, where $u_{A_i}$ are constructed above.
 In more detail, let $[W_i]$, $r_i$, and $R_i$ be the centre, the inner radius and the outer radius of $A_i$ respectively.
 Denote by $\psi_i$ the functions $\psi_{R_i,[W_i]}$, and by $\bar\psi_i$ the function $\bar\psi_{r_i,[W_i]}$, see the construction above.
 Then the function

 can be used as a test-function for the Rayleight quotient on $\Sigma^n$.
-Since the $u_i$'s are supported in the disjoint sets $\phi^{-1}(2A_i)$, they are linearly independent, and it is sufficient to prove inequality~\eqref{t1:punch} for all $u_i$, where $i=1,\ldots,k$.
-The $(k+1)$th test-function on $\Sigma^n$ can be always taken to be a non-zero constant.
+Since the $u_i$'s are supported in the disjoint sets $\phi^{-1}(2A_i)$, they are $W^{1,2}$-orthogonal, and it is sufficient to prove inequality~\eqref{t1:punch} for all $u_i$, where $i=1,\ldots,k+1$.

 To prove inequality~\eqref{t1:punch} for each $u_i$, we first estimate the numerator in the Rayleigh quotient.
 Below we assume that $r_i>0$; the case $r_i=0$ can be treated similarly.
 Since the functions $\psi_i$ and $\bar\psi_i$ are not greater than $1$, we obtain